 We used red wine vinegar to de-glaze the pan too, part of what makes the salad taste so good.
 This time I ate the salad, it was delicious.

-At the Salt Cellar I made the version I’m sharing with you here, with hen of the woods.
-The difference from the other two salads from the past is that all of the ingredients are the best that I can find: good spinach, high quality red wine vinegar, homemade bacon, local eggs, and or course the hens.
+At my first restaurant I made the version I'm sharing with you here, with hen of the woods or maitake mushrooms.
+The difference from the other two salads from the past is that all of the ingredients are the best that I can find: good local spinach, high quality red wine vinegar, homemade bacon, local eggs, and or course local wild mushrooms.

 Hen of the Woods-Spinach Salad, With Bacon Vinaigrette